-The Bank has formulated a risk management framework and a local credit policy consistent with the Head Office policy and Reserve Bank of India regulations and guidelines on risk management.
+The Bank has formulated a local credit policy consistent with the Head Office policy and Reserve Bank of India regulations and guidelines on risk management.
 The Bank has also formulated a comprehensive Stress Testing policy to measure impact of adverse stress scenarios on the adequacy of capital.